YaMeBlue/TechTask/README.md

 1. Clone repository
 2. Open solution in Visual Studio
 3. Run application
+4. I added Swagger so testing will be easier

 There is 2 options to run application in DEBUG or RELEASE mode.